ThatsVie/atlas-headphones/README.md

 ![pugggyinsta2](https://github.com/ThatsVie/atlas-headphones/assets/143755961/59af385b-28b7-4548-a02b-a456c1a3a76a)

 This project is a responsive website for a fictional headphones company.
 The design follows the provided [Figma file](https://www.figma.com/design/FfnVADRC9xgI3yiZliTBYZ/Holberton-School---Headphone-company?node-id=0-362&t=bJCJPLuaAkLsxogd-0).
 The website includes a header with navigation links, a hero/banner section, "What we do..." section, "Our results" section, a contact form, and a footer.
 The design adapts to different screen sizes, including desktop, tablet, and mobile views.
+You can view the live demo of this project hosted on GitHub Pages by following this [link](https://thatsvie.github.io/atlas-headphones/).

 ## Tasks
 ### Task 1: Header and Hero Section